 Wellington’s decisive defeat of Joseph Bonaparte’s French army on 21st June 1813 in North-Eastern Spain in the Peninsular War

-The previous battle of the Peninsular War is the Battle of Majadahonda
+The previous battle of the Peninsular War is the Battle of San Millan and Osma

 The next battle in the British Battles sequence is the Battle of Cape St Vincent

 War: Peninsular War

 Date of the Battle of Vitoria: 21st June 1813

-Place of the Battle of Vitoria: in Northern Spain, to the South of Bilbao and near the French border.
+Place of the Battle of Vitoria: in North-Eastern Spain, to the South of Bilbao and near the French border.